Bookmark

 Article header image

-Consistent access to high-quality feed, including forage, is crucial for the competitiveness of the dairy sector in East Africa.
-Quality forage, when used in a balanced ration for dairy cattle with different milk production levels, can reduce the feed cost for the farmer, increase the margin above feed cost, and reduce enteric methane emission intensity per Liter of milk.
+Consistent access to high-quality feed including forage is crucial for the competitiveness of the dairy sector in East Africa.
+Use of quality forages in balanced rations can reduce the feed cost for the famer, increase margin above feed cost and reduce enteric methane emission intensity per Liter of milk.
+Milk processors and dairy cooperatives should, advice farmers to adopt improved forage production (Forage Finder), to conserve forage for the dry season and to feed balanced rations to their dairy cows.
+This is in their interest because it will reduce seasonal milk supply fluctuations, thereby improving operational profits.

 Alt missing